 To get here, you can take the Long Island Expressway to exit 68, then turn north on Route 46 to Route 25A east.
 You'll then exit left onto Sound Avenue, take a left at the traffic light onto Hulse Landing Road, and come to the park entrance on the right shortly.

-As the name might suggest, Long Island is rather long, and 118 miles from Manhattan, you'll find the 363-acre Orient Beach State Park on the northeasternmost tip of the island.
+As the name might suggest, Long Island is rather long.
+118 miles from Manhattan you'll find the 363-acre Orient Beach State Park on the northeasternmost tip of the island.
 Swimming season opens in late June and continues to early September, and you can also view four nationally-recognized lighthouses in the park: Orient Point Lighthouse, Plum Island Lighthouse, Long Beach Bar Lighthouse, and the Cedar Island Lighthouse.

-To get to Orient Beach State Park, you'll need to drive along the north shore about 100 miles from Manhattan via the Long Island Expressway (Route 495).
+To get to Orient Beach State Park you'll need to drive along the north shore about 100 miles from Manhattan via the Long Island Expressway (Route 495).
 Once you near the end of the island, you'll want to merge onto Route 25 east, which dead ends in Orient at the park.
-There are also several nearby restaurants and accommodations if you want to stay the night and make the most out of a beach day here.
+There are also several nearby restaurants and accommodations if you want to stay the night.